Floydlang/floyd/docs/floyd_speak.md

-# CORE WORLD FUNCTIONS
+# CORE BUILT-IN WORLD FUNCTIONS

 These are built in primitives you can always rely on being available.

 They are used to interact with the world around your program and communicate with other Floyd green-processes.

-They are not pure.
+**They are not pure.**

 These functions can only be called at the container level, not in pure Floyd code.